carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

-We'll compare the coefficients estimated from this model to another univariate model in just a moment.
-To make this comparison more straightforward, we will z-score the predictor.
+As before,, we will z-score the predictor.
 This is a critical step when comparing coefficient estimates since the estimates are a function of the scale of the predictor.

 ```python